 These are overall high quality mattresses, rating well in my general mattress reviews page.
-These three happen to be similarly priced as well, making it easy for you to choose the mattress just based on the brand and slightly different feels.

 When you look at a latex mattress, you will be exposed to an entirely new terminology compared to other types of mattresses.
 Key decisions will be natural vs synthetic/blend, Dunlop vs Talalay processing, unique warranty considerations, and density/ILD.

 Generally the decision here comes down to price.
 People prefer the feel and eco-friendliness of natural latex, but even the most reasonably priced all-natural mattresses (think PlushBeds) start at around $2000.
 If you can afford it, go natural, but otherwise synthetic/blend will offer a pretty similar sleeping experience.

 Dunlop and Talalay are two different types of latex processing.
 In general the two types of processing result in different feels, with Dunlop leading to a firmer feel and Talalay leading to a softer feel.

 I don’t think that one type of processing is better than another, although it is true that talalay produces a more consistent latex.
 I recommend that you think about the feel of the mattress, rather than the processing method, to make your final decision.